Exact Recursive Probabilistic Programming: Inference

 All that needs to be shown is that the MSPE has finite size.
-Under the definitions in \cref{eq:denote_type}, $\denote{\tau}$~is finite for every~$\tau$, which can be shown by induction on the structure of~$\tau$.
+Under \cref{def:denote_type}, $\denote{\tau}$~is finite for every~$\tau$, which can be shown by induction on the structure of~$\tau$.
 Also, $\denote{\Delta}$~is finite, being a finite Cartesian product of finite sets.
-So there is a finite number of weight variables. \end{proof}
+So the number of weight variables is finite. \end{proof}